-Under the Military Lending Act (MLA), Active Duty Service members (including Reserves and covered dependents), cannot be charged an interest rate higher than 36% on most consumer loans, along with other protections.
+Under the Military Lending Act (MLA), Active-duty Service members (including active Guard and Reserves and covered dependents), cannot be charged an interest rate higher than 36% on most consumer loans, along with other protections.
 This act does not cover peer-to-peer loans.